What dies in us when a dog dies?

 Brownie was that dog.

-He greeted me when I got down from a rickshaw – unlike Merlin, he wouldn’t jump excitedly; instead he would walk me home for the last 20 steps till my door.
+He greeted me when I got down from a rickshaw – unlike Merlin, he wouldn’t jump excitedly; instead, he would walk me home for the last 20 steps to my door.
 Being walked home by two dogs made me feel like royalty – and while Merlin followed me inside, Brownie was content in making sure I was safely home and then he left – slow in his moves, deliberate in his glances.

 There are usually a few ways people offer their condolences when a dog dies – people who don’t love dogs are perplexed by the intensity of your grief (the dreaded “yaar kutta hi toh tha” followed by a swift punch to their face), people who love dogs but haven’t lost them fair better (the “I am sorry”, and “I am sure he is happy somewhere”), and then those who have loved and lost – people who react with righteous anger, disappointment, or dark humour — “that dog sure loved getting her butt scratched” or “Remember, when he growled at you and you cried because you were emotionally hurt, ha ha ha”.